 Just down the road is Orderville, where I actually lived for a few years when I was younger.
 It’s always a bit nostalgic driving the main drag through town.

-The name comes from its early history when they practiced the “law of order”, an experiment in communal living.
+The town’s name comes from its early history when they practiced the “law of order”, an experiment in communal living.
 Everything produced by the town belonged to the common order.
 They even ate together in a common dining hall and kitchen in town.

 If you have time, stop and grab some lunch at Soup Town Cafe.

 From the window, you can get a view of “V” mountain where each graduating class paints their year on a rock.
-It will keep your kids busy trying to find the oldest year.
+It will keep your kids busy trying to find the oldest year!

-And if your kids are anything like mine, they will love stopping at the Orderville Mine Rock Shop.
+If your kids are anything like mine, they will love stopping at the Orderville Mine Rock Shop.
 They have some brilliant rocks and gems for sale of all shapes, sizes, and prices.
 My boys had the best time picking out a few small treasures.

 The tunnel is very easy to access.
-It actually runs right under Highway 89, but most people drive right over without realizing it even exists.
+It runs right under Highway 89, but most people drive right over without realizing it even exists.

 To get to the tunnel, if you’re heading from Kanab to Mount Caramel Junction, look for a gravel road on your left about a half-mile before you reach the town.
 This is known as the Barracks Road, but it isn’t marked.